locbbb48/Army_Tsunami/README.md

 # Army_Tsunami
+A game project inspired by Zombie Tsunami, made with Unity;
-This is the Script file for the Army Tsunami project
+Includes only Script files for the Army Tsunami project.